-A close contact of a case of COVID-19 is someone who has had direct contact with them for >15 min and < 2 meters away from them.
-Examples of this are household contacts or people who share same sleeping space.
+A close contact of a case of COVID-19 is someone who has had direct contact with them for >15 minutes and < 2 metres away from them.
+Examples of this are household contacts or people who share the same sleeping space.

-If a person has been identified as a close contact of a confirmed case of COVID-19, a Public Health doctor or HSE Social Inclusion Specialist will advise them to restrict their movements for 14 days and will actively monitor them for symptoms.
+If an individual has been identified as a close contact of a confirmed case of COVID-19, a Public Health doctor or HSE Social Inclusion Specialist in conjunction with the THU/PHCP will advise them to restrict their movements for 14 days from their last contact with the person who has COVID-19 and will actively monitor them for symptoms.